-Find out about and join our three diversity network groups: DisAbility; Black, Asian and Minority Ethnic (BAME); and Lesbian, Gay, Bisexual and Transgender+ (LGBT+)
+Find out about and join our three diversity network groups: DisAbility; Black, Asian and Minority Ethnic (BAME); and Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual+ (LGBTQIA+)

-Membership of all three groups is confidential, with access to details restricted to those officers who work directly with them.
+Membership is on the basis of self-identification and is confidential.
+Access to details is restricted to those CSP officers who work directly with them.

 How our diversity networks operate

 Find out about how the different diversity networks operate and how you can join them.